sbg/bco-app/docs-src/README.md

+# Generate Docs

-This directory (`docs-src/`) contains the source of the documentation of the GCS project.
+This directory (`docs-src/`) contains the source of the documentation of the project.
 To update it:

 1. Modify `contents.Rmd`
 2. Run `build.R`